SyafiqTermizi/ResearchMethod/28_9/note.md

 # Chapter 2: The problem (Heart of the research)

 what is the topic ?
-what is the main idea/issue ?i
+what is the main idea/issue ?

 ## Finding research projects
 there are 2 types of of research